zoomlogo/flax/docs/Introduction.md

 Certain rules are followed when chains are processed.

-#### Leading constant chains
+#### Trailing constant chains
-A leading constant chain (LCC) is a special type of chain that ends with a nilad and is preceded by monads, dyad-nilad pairs, and nilad-dyad pairs.
+A trailing constant chain (TCC) is a special type of chain that ends with a nilad and is preceded by monads, dyad-nilad pairs, and nilad-dyad pairs.
 Essentially, the nilad must not be paired with a dyad immediately before it.
 You can think of it as a chain that takes no arguments (i.e. is niladic) because it begins with a nilad itself and then precedes it with a chain of monadic-like operations.
 Certain chaining rules depend on this.